arista-eosplus/ansible-eos-mlag/README.md

         - Ethernet3
         - Ethernet4

-A simple playbook to enable MLAG on your leafs
+A simple playbook to enable MLAG on your leafs, leaf.yml

     - hosts: leafs
       roles:
          - arista.eos-mlag

+Then run with:

+    ansible-playbook -i hosts leaf.yml

 License
 -------